 # Migration timeline

 February 21, 2020 Slack will require any NEW apps to use granular permissions.
-There's no real action on your part - just be aware that if you create any new custom bots, it's normal for them to have different scopes than your old bots.
+There's no real action on your part - just be aware that if you create any new Enterprise Workbots, it's normal for them to have different scopes than your old bots.

 Late 2021 Existing apps that have not upgraded will be assessed by Slack and conversations involving those apps will be delisted by them.
-We strongly recommend that you migrate your custom bot way before this time.
+We strongly recommend that you migrate your Enterprise Workbot way before this time.

-# What happens if I don't update my custom bot's scopes?
+# What happens if I do not update my Enterprise Workbot scopes?

-By late 2021, conversations involving your custom bot may be delisted by Slack upon their assessment.
+By late 2021, conversations involving your Enterprise Workbot may be delisted by Slack upon their assessment.
 It's highly recommended to do it way before that - especially since migration is easy.

 # Will any of my bot functionality be affected before/after migration?

-However, the RTM API is not accessible to the new bot tokens (and hence aren't usable after migration).
+However, the RTM API (opens new window) is not accessible to the new bot tokens (and hence aren't usable after migration).
 If your app requires RTM functionality, Slack has advised not to perform this migration for your app.